 So how do you meet those people?
 One way is to start attending local events where these types of people conjugate.

 Your local Chamber of Commerce.
 Toastmasters groups.
 Gyms in wealthy parts of town.
 A BNI group.
 Fundraiser events for charity organizations.

 Unless you’re in a very small town, you can probably find an investment club to join.
-Just like it sounds, the purpose of these clubs is to learn about investing and networking.
+Just like it sounds, these clubs aim to learn about investing and networking.

 So why did I separate this from the last recommendation?
-Because this is it’s own animal.
-These clubs are full of people already investors or very interested in it.
+Because this is its own animal.
+These clubs are full of people who are already investors or very interested in it.
 In a way, that makes them better equity partners than small business owners you meet at the Chamber of Commerce.

 The flip side is you won’t stand out.
 In a Toastmasters group, you may be the only real estate investor.
 But in an investor club, you’re a dime a dozen.

 Here are a few ways to find a local club: